-4.7 Adjustment for unoccupied spaces
+4.7 Determining occupancy

 After limiting the proportion of public access spaces and medical and educational office facilities, the Assessor must assess the number of occupation days and number of fitout works days during the rating period.

 Occupation days and fitout works days are used as adjustment factors to calculate the rated area from the office NLA.